Welcome to Suffolk Farmhouse Cheeses

 In June, we installed a state-of-the-art robotic milking system.
 This allows the cows the freedom to be milked when they wish, providing a higher welfare system and freeing us up to concentrate more on their daily needs.
 Customers can visit the farm and watch the robot at work when purchasing milk.

-The Milk vending machine is open 7 days a week, from 6am to 10pm.
-The milk is priced at £1 per litre, the machine takes 50p and £1 coins (including the new £1 coin).
+The Milk vending machine is open 7 days a week, from 7am to 9pm- PLEASE NOTE THAT THESE HOURS HAVE CHANGED SLIGHTLY.
+The milk is priced at £1 per litre, the machine takes 50p and £1 coins.
 Free plastic bottles are provided.
 Cheeses, free-range eggs and glass milk bottles are also available from a second vending machine, which accepts notes and gives change.
-We are very excited to be have this facility to enable customers to help themselves to milk from a vending machine, recycling glass bottles and reducing plastic bottle wastage.
+We are very excited to be have this facility to enable customers to help themselves to milk, recycle glass bottles and reduce plastic bottle wastage.
 We would like to thank the many customers who have already been to use the vending machine for their support.

 Every year we have a theme for naming our heifer calves- 2017 is the year of the colour/shade.
 So far, we welcome Morello, Teal, Turquoise, Dapple, Gray, Pumpkin, Rouge, Blueberry, twins Scarlet and Sable, Leaf, Biscuit, Maroon and Monsoon.
 A great year for heifers so far- long may it continue!!